davidtheclark/react-aria-menubutton/README.md

 ##### onSelection

-Type: `Function` *Required*
+Type: `Function`, *required*

 A callback to run when the user makes a selection (i.e. clicks or presses Enter or Space on a `MenuItem`).
-It will be passed the value of the selected `MenuItem` and the React SyntheticEvent.
+It will be passed the `value` of the selected `MenuItem` and the React SyntheticEvent.

 ```js
 var myAmb = ariaMenuButton({